ticaki/ioBroker.espresense/README.md

 - `Port, Username & Passowrd` of internal or external mqtt Server

 - If devices have been added to the configuration, only these will be displayed in the objects.
+- The two configuration times are linked, the presence check always runs with the processing of the MQTT messages.

 Best practice: Pair the devices to be monitored with espresense and filter the output to avoid unnecessary network traffic.

 For help use issue or if u understand german https://forum.iobroker.net/topic/71189/test-adapter-espresense

 * The mqtt-server used is a fully compatible MQTT 3.1 and 3.1.1 server, but the adapter only responds to the topic espresense/#